web-goddess/MUGicalNode/README.md

 A proxy for the [Meetup.com](http://meetup.com) API that lives in AWS Lambda & API Gateway.
 We're using this to embed the upcoming Open Austin events on our website.

+Give our Meetup.com proxy a whirl: https://lhtgmc37pi.execute-api.us-west-2.amazonaws.com/prod/meetup-proxy-aws-lambda.

+The reason this project exists is because:

+1. The Meetup.com widgets are ugly and only show one event.
+2. The Meetup.com API doesn't have a public endpoint to get events for a Meetup.
+3. I don't want to expose my Meetup.com API key publicly.

+Since my key is in the lambda, you might be able to do something evil with it.
+But because all this code does is call `/events?group_urlname=Open-Austin`, this should limit the damage.
+Hopefully.

 # Contributing

 First installing some things: